Lejeune is an artist in Atlanta who explores the intersection of

 media works are archival ink on 100% cotton paper mounted on canvas,

 which is then hand-textured and matte varnished.
+All artwork is hand-signed and with proper care it should last you a lifetime.

 Some additional facts about me are: a) a palmist told me that